 EDDIE BACCUS JR. BIO

-After 15 years of recording and touring with famed urban jazz ensemble Pieces of a Dream, saxophonist Eddie Baccus, Jr. stepped out on a lush, soulful and funky Journey To Love, his independent debut album.
+After 15 years of recording and touring with famed urban jazz ensemble Pieces of a Dream, saxophonist Eddie Baccus, Jr. stepped out on a lush, soulful and funky Journey To Love, his independent debut demo to promote him for upcoming shows.
 Though it has been extraordinarily well received, Baccus is excited about a remixed and remastered version of the collection, which also features three new songs.
 The Cleveland born and raised, Virginia based artist will be releasing the revamped version as part of a package with his soon to be released follow-up album whose title perfectly reflects Baccus’ life and career as he reflects on the last 20 years and looks forward to the future: Living The Dream.

 Baccus is currently putting the finishing touches on the new album, which will feature jazz greats like keyboardist Russell Ferrante of the Yellowjackets, fellow saxmen Eric Marienthal and Elan Trotman, blues guitarist Robben Ford and a special guest appearance by Baccus’ father, organist Eddie Baccus, Sr., whose legendary resume includes stints with jazz legends Sonny Stitt, a young George Benson and Gene Ammons.
 Some of the new production touches Baccus has put on the new edition of Journey to Love include live drums throughout and live horns (featuring trumpeter Greg Boyer, who has played with Prince) on the Grover Washington, Jr. dedication “You’ll Be Remembered Always.”
 Brand new tracks include the nostalgic jazz song “Central Park”, the old school R&B tune “A Night To Remember” and a soon to be determined contemporary R&B hit.